amir-jafari/Data-Mining/Demo/PyQt5/Tutorial/README.md

 ## PyQt5 7

 This code implements three options.
 The firsts one shows how to use a groupbox with checkboxes.
 The second one shows how to use graphics with matplotlib.
 And the third one shows how to implement a graphic with parameters.
 This last option implements all the previous concepts describe in the tutorial.

+## PyQT5 Tutorial
+This is pdf file that contains documentation and comments for each file in this repository.